-To organize the index, structural connections were grouped into three categories or 'Connection Classes' that share common attributes regarding cost, constructability and fire rating.
-These classes are defined and illustrated in Table 1 as Class 1, Class 2 and Class 3.
+To organize the index, structural connections were grouped into three categories or 'Connection Classes' that share common attributes regarding cost, constructability, and fire rating.
+These classes are defined and illustrated in Table 1 as Class 1, Class 2, and Class 3.
 Class 1 connections require only mass timber elements and structural fasteners.
 Class 2 connections are custom steel fabricated elements, made up of components such as plates and angles, and include structural fasteners.
-Class 3 connections are prefabricated proprietary connectors available from suppliers such as Simpson Strong-Tie, Rothoblaas, MiTek and others.
+Class 3 connections are prefabricated proprietary connectors available from various suppliers.
+For more information, companies that produce connections and fasteners for mass timber buildings include Rothoblaas, Simpson Strong-Tie, GRK Fasteners, HECO Schrauben, MTC Solutions, SPAX, Timberlinx, and others.
 Class 3 connections are often backed by supporting tests for strength and fire rating.